-How can I find information about my current or previous Perkins, Stafford, or Alternative loans?
+How can I find information about my current or previous Perkins, Direct, or Alternative loans?

-In order to view your Perkins or Stafford loans you can visit NSLDS.
-You will need your Department of Education PIN number for access.
+In order to view your Perkins or Direct loans, you can visit NSLDS.
+You will need your FSA ID in order to log in.
 If you need to review the Alternative loans you have borrowed while you have been at OUHSC, please contact our office for a full list.
 If you borrowed Alternative loans while at a prior institution, you will need to contact that institution's financial aid office.

 Why does it take so long for a private Alternative loan to disburse?

-Because of new legislation requiring lenders to increase their communication with potential borrowers that is meant to protect potential borrowers from making hasty decisions about borrowing private loans, there can be protracted delays in the Alternative loan application, approval, and disbursement timeline.
+Because of legislation requiring lenders to increase their communication with potential borrowers that is meant to protect potential borrowers from making hasty decisions about borrowing private loans, there can be protracted delays in the Alternative loan application, approval, and disbursement timeline.
 Please see our step-by-step guide on how the private loan process works.